TiMofeYkA7/Fish_biting_forecast/README.md

 solution:
-The application takes weather data and analyzes it and determine the best fishing time depending on various conditions. and also from the body of water a
+The application takes weather data and analyzes it and determine the best fishing time depending on various conditions. and also from the body of water and the time of year to determine which fish will bite best when